 Through the years, Joe has delivered sonography education by being in the classroom, delivering it via videotape, videoconferencing and now through the internet.
 “The internet now provides us a way to deliver sonography education to anyone that has access to the internet who wants to learn sonography.
 The advancements that have been made in technology allows us to reach students who has an internet connection and deliver the same material as if they were in the classroom”.

-When asked what he thought his biggest accomplishment was, Joe replied, "Without a doubt my family."
-Joe and Lesa have been married for 29 years and with the exception of one year, they have made their home in the heart of the Ozarks in West Plains, MO where they raised their three boys, Zach, Landon and step son Jared Cates.
+When asked what he thought his biggest accomplishment was, Joe replied, “Without a doubt my family.”
+Joe and Lesa have been married for 29 years and with the exception of one year, they have made their home in the heart of the Ozarks in West Plains, MO where they raised three boys, Zach, Landon and step son Jared Cates.
 Lesa taught for 32 years in the middle school before retiring from a very wonderful and very successful career.
-His step son Jared earned his Masters Degree from Missouri State University and is the Coordinator of Student Life and Development at Missouri State University-West Plains.
-Jared's wife Casey is a registered nurse and earned her BSN from Missouri State University and they have two children, Dawson and Leora.
+His step son Jared earned his Masters Degree from Missouri State University and the President and Founder of Ozarks Summit Ministries.
+Jared’s wife Casey is a registered nurse and earned her BSN from Missouri State University and they have two children, Dawson and Leora.
 Zach graduated from Missouri State University majoring in Kinesiology and is now teaching in the Springfield, MO public school system where he also coaches middle school wrestling, football and is the high school golf coach at Glendale.
+Zach’s wife, Lacey, is a first grade teacher in the Springfield Public school system.
 Landon is in his 4th year of college at Central Methodist University in Fayette, MO pursuing a degree in education, specifically middle school math and is also a member of the CMU golf team.